 The short answer is NO, this vegetable is extremely toxic to dogs because of the primary oxidant n-propyl disulfide, which can cause your pooch’s immune system to attack it’s own blood cells.

-You should definitely think twice before you let your dog lick the bowl of any food that you spiced with onion or garlic.
+You should definitely think twice before you let your dog lick the bowl of any food that you spiced with onion, jalapenos, or garlic.
 Both onion and garlic can lead to health problems and in severe cases can kill your pet.